 - must request an IPRC meeting for your child upon receiving your written request;

-- within 15 days of receiving your request, or of giving you notice, must provide you with a copy of the TDSB Guide to Special Education for Parents/Guardians/Caregivers and a written statement of approximately when the IPRC will meet.
+- within 15 days of receiving your request, or of giving you notice, must provide you with a copy of the TDSB Guide to Special Education for Parents/Caregivers and a written statement of approximately when the IPRC will meet.